What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Introduction

 To address these RQs, we leverage a large recent longitudinal Twitter dataset on COVID-19 collected over two years (2020-2021) \cite{chen2020tracking}.
 As discussions on COVID-19 are not primarily focused on gender disclosure, this dataset grants us access to a large sample of users who may or may not use gender pronouns.
-Notably, while Twitter had not formally introduced personal pronoun fields when this data was collected, many were already including gender pronouns in their biographies (e.g., Fig \ref{fig:timcook}).
-Given the groundbreaking nature of the presented study, our findings provide actionable insights toward a principled understanding of gender identity and gender inclusivity on social media and stimulate further research.
+We also acknowledge that similar conclusions were found in a parallel work \cite{tucker2022pronoun}, strengthening the validity of our findings.
+Our findings provide actionable insights toward a principled understanding of gender identity and gender inclusivity on social media and stimulate further research.